Blog icon

 In a paper published by the Transboundary and Emerging Diseases journal on 19 April 2020, Supporting pandemic response using genomics and bioinformatics: a case study on the emergent SARS-CoV-2 outbreak, our researchers analysed the first 181 published genome sequences from the COVID-19 pandemic.
 The team confirmed that the virus was evolving into distinct clusters in different parts of the world.

-They have been calling on the international community to share more genomic sequences of the virus alongside de-identified information about clinical symptoms and co-morbidities, in order to monitor the changes and form a better understanding of how important genetic differences are to the disease’s progression.
+They also called on the international community to share more genomic sequences of the virus alongside de-identified information about clinical symptoms and co-morbidities, in order to monitor the changes and form a better understanding of how important genetic differences are to the disease’s progression.

 The COVID-19 genome visualisation platform can be found at Genomic Signature analysis of SARS-CoV-2.